What Kind of Flour is Used to Make Roux

 You’ve probably heard many people mistake roux for bechamel and vice versa.
 This is nothing uncommon, though experienced cooks know the difference between the two.

-A roux is a mixture made of equal amounts of butter or oil and flour.
+A roux is a mixture of equal amounts of butter, oil, and flour.
 It is used for thickening sauces and gravies.

 Bechamel is a type of sauce similar to roux but involves the addition of milk.
 After melting the butter and flour and stirring it, milk is added to create a creamy white sauce.
-Bechamel is used as a basis for various types of dishes including for pasta and the classic as mac ‘n’ cheese.
+Bechamel is used as a basis for various dishes, including pasta and the classic mac ‘n’ cheese.